up-n-running/RetroPod/retropod/dist_win/README - Instructions.txt

 p = pause/unpause
 esc = quit

-NOTE: Always use don't use the close icon on the window to quit - it sometimes doesn't shut the process down properly - i'm fairly sure this is a problem with the glut32.dll file on windows!
+NOTE: Always use the esc key to quit.
+Don't use the close icon on the window - it sometimes doesn't shut the process down properly - i'm fairly sure this is a problem with the glut32.dll file on windows and not something i have any control over :(